-The Illinois Arts Council supports universal access to the arts.
-The Council abides by state and federal laws that prohibit public support to organizations (people or entities) that discriminate against people with disabilities.
+The Illinois Arts Council Agency (IACA) supports universal access to the arts.
+The Agency abides by state and federal laws that prohibit public support to organizations (people or entities) that discriminate against people with disabilities.
 Therefore, each grantee is required to assure that they are in compliance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990 (ADA).

-By signing an Illinois Arts Council application or grant agreement, grantees are in effect acknowledging that their programs, services, and facilities are accessible, or a plan to make them accessible is in place and being followed.
+By signing an IACA application or grant agreement, grantees are in effect acknowledging that their programs, services, and facilities are accessible, or a plan to make them accessible is in place and being followed.
 Funds may not be granted unless applicants are able, if requested, to provide documentation of their efforts to be in compliance.

 To help you through these requirements, you can access the National Endowment for the Arts website to download a copy of the "Section 504 Self Evaluation Workbook"

 The IACA provides technical assistance and consultation to organizations seeking assistance in ADA Compliance, contact the IACA 504/ADA Coordinator, Encarnacion Teruel at 312-814-6753 or TTY 888-261-7957.